blake5634/esp32_IDF_i2c_16x2_LCD/README.md

 - "Old" and "New" i2c libraries for ESP-IDF.
 Reading tutorials and example code is very confusing because most people don't identify what they are using.
 - Watch for subtle details of the examples out there.
 For example, did they use an i2c backpack? or hard wire directly  to the LCD using 6 GPIO's (totally different sw).
 - AI "helpers" are also totally confused by these details so they are only occasionally helpful.
-- Lots of advice out there on hardware problems like pullups and signal integrity, but they were a waste of time for me.
+- Lots of advice out there on hardware problems like pullups and signal integrity, but they were a waste of time for me (using my oscilloscope).
 If the hookup you have would work on an Arduino, (i.e. Arduino hardware), then it will work with the ESP32.
 Of course check and double check your wiring but in the end there were no signal integrity roadblocks with this hardware setup and random looking wiring.
 - Delays had to be added to main.c after lcd_init() lcd_clear() etc. to get clear stable output.
 I used the microsecond sleep function, usleep(int), but in a real app these should be changed to vTaskDelay(ticks) calls because I believe usleep() is blocking the whole CPU.

 -  **Hardware:**